rdabbir-crestron/colorjoe/README.md

 ## License

-colorjoe is available under MIT.
-See [LICENSE](https://github.com/bebraw/colorjoe/blob/master/LICENSE) for more details.
+mycolorpicker is available under MIT.
+See [LICENSE](https://github.com/rdabbir-crestron/mycolorpicker/blob/master/LICENSE) for more details.